noiseprotocol/noisesocket_spec/noisesocket.md

  * NoiseSocket defines length fields for all messages, so NoiseSocket messages can be used with stream-based protocols like TCP.

- * NoiseSocket defines padding fields which are included in every ciphertext, so that applications can pad their messages to avoid revealing plaintext lengths to an eavesdropper.
+ * NoiseSocket defines padding fields which are included in ciphertexts so that applications can pad their messages to avoid revealing plaintext lengths to an eavesdropper.

 2. Message Formats